shellkjell/gofigure/EXAMPLES.md

 One of these features is the expansion macro.
 You can effectively expand roots as children of the root structure, or any other keymap.
 ```
+[root.%{root1,root2}]
+# The statement above will prefix everything below this up until the file ends
+# or until the section is left with the "[]" keyword, with root.root1. and root.root2.
-[root.%{root1,root2}] # prefix everything below this with root.root1. and root.root2. (creating a copy for every root within the expansion macro)
+# (creating a copy for every root within the expansion macro)

 key:"value"